awsdocs/amazon-ec2-user-guide/doc_source/instance-store-swap-volumes.md

 Any instance store volume can be used as swap space\.
 For example, the `m3.medium` instance type includes a 4 GB SSD instance store volume that is appropriate for swap space\.
 If your instance store volume is much larger \(for example, 350 GB\), you may consider partitioning the volume with a smaller swap partition of 4\-8 GB and the rest for a data volume\.
 **Note**
 This procedure applies only to instance types that support instance storage\.
-For a list of supported instance types, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.
+For a list of supported instance types, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 1. <a name="step_swap_start"></a>List the block devices attached to your instance to get the device name for your instance store volume\.